 What does it mean to be a responsible investor in a time of crisis?

 In my first article in this series, “Responsible Business in a Time of Crisis”, I suggested business leaders ask themselves “What’s in my hand?”
-In other words, what resources does my company have that I can use – through thinking innovatively and creatively – to serve wider society?
+In other words, what resources does my company have that I can use – through thinking innovatively and creatively for investing in coworking business – and also to serve wider society?